 2.4.5 The Affordable Housing Units shall be constructed in accordance with the requirements imposed by Homes England’s Design and Quality Standards (mandatory items) current at the time of construction.

-2.4.6 The majority of residents of affordable housing are car users.
-Parking for affordable housing should meet the Council’s current parking standards at the time of the application.
+2.4.6 Parking for affordable housing should meet the Council’s current parking standards at the time of the application.
 The Council expects the same parking provision to be made available for affordable and market housing of the same size.
 Tenure neutrality is also required in the design of car parking for affordable housing.

 2.5 Off Site Provision

-2.5.1 Normally affordable housing will be required to be on-site in line with the NPPF (2024: paragraph 64) but in exceptional circumstances where management of the units would be difficult, or where an RP can’t be found being two such examples, the Council might allow a commuted sum to be paid instead of on-site provision It should be noted that a developer’s preference for a commuted sum, without clear justification, would not be an acceptable reason for a commuted payment in lieu of on-site provision.
+2.5.1 Normally affordable housing will be required to be on-site in line with the NPPF (2024: paragraph 64) but in exceptional circumstances where management of the units would be difficult, or where an RP can’t be found being two such examples, the Council might allow an appropriate commuted sum to be paid instead of on-site provision It should be noted that a developer’s preference for a commuted sum, without clear justification, would not be an acceptable reason for a commuted payment in lieu of on-site provision.

 What is a commuted sum?

 2.5.2 A commuted sum (or payment in lieu) is an amount of money, paid by a developer to the Council.
 These are only applied in exceptional circumstances where the size or scale of a development triggers a requirement for affordable housing, but it is not possible to achieve appropriate affordable housing on site or where, after extensive trying, a Registered Provider cannot be found for the site, including through the Homes England clearing service.
+The Section 106 Affordable Housing Clearing Service - GOV.UK.

 2.5.3 Where a commuted sum is proposed, the onus will be placed on the applicant to demonstrate why it is not possible to provide the affordable housing on site.
 The applicant will also need to show that other options – for example cross-subsidy between rented and shared ownership units/other affordable tenures or providing the affordable housing on another site – have been considered, and why they were not viable.